Democratic Party (Romania): Ideology and policies

-The political doctrine of the Democratic Party (PD) shifted from social democracy to liberal conservatism in 2005.
+The political doctrine of the Democratic Party (PD) shifted from social democracy to social conservatism in 2005.
 The party supported the consolidation of the free market and is supportive of Romania's flat tax rate of 16%.
 The party also supported reforming the Romanian Constitution in order to bring about decentralization in administration and give greater power to the eight development regions.

 In terms of European politics, the Democratic Party (PD):